 I spend the other half of my time doing research.
 My scientific interests are in extragalactic astronomy and observational cosmology.
 Mostly, I study galaxy formation and evolution using large surveys such as the Galaxy And Mass Assembly (GAMA) survey, and the intergalactic medium using QSO absorption lines.

 Finally, in the third half of my time I host the Hubblecast and the ESOcast, two popular video podcasts featuring the latest science, news and images from the Hubble Space Telescope and the European Southern Observatory.
-I have also hosted the movie Eyes on the Skies, a documentary celebrating the 400th anniversary of the telescope in the International Year of Astronomy 2009.
+Other productions I have been fortunate enough to be involved with include the movie Eyes on the Skies, a documentary celebrating the 400th anniversary of the telescope in the International Year of Astronomy 2009, The Eye 3D, an award-winning 3D documentary about ESO's Paranal Observatory that was released in Oct 2009, and the Austrian TV series Hubble – Mission Universum.